HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Many of the challenges faced when smoking a turkey in the WSM are the same as when roasting a turkey in the oven, and the solutions are the same, too.
 Here are some tips for solving common turkey problems.

-• Dry, Overcooked Turkey
+Dry, Overcooked Turkey

-When cooking a whole turkey to 160-165°F in the breast, it's common for the drumstick to reach 170-175°F, but not the thigh.
+When cooking a whole turkey to 160-165°F in the breast, it’s common for the drumstick to reach 170-175°F, but not the thigh.
 If the thigh joint appears bloody or the meat undercooked, cut the drumsticks from the thighs and place the thighs in a baking dish.
-Bake at 450°F for 10-15 minutes or microwave at 100% for 1-3 minutes until no longer pink.
+Bake at 450°F for 10-15 minutes or microwave at 100% for 1-3 minutes until no longer red.

-• Dark Skin
+Dark Skin

-A flavor brine or rub containing sugar can cause skin to appear very dark, even burned, especially if cooked at 325-350°F. Rinse a sugar-brined turkey, and use a sugarless rub.
+A flavor brine or rub containing sugar can cause skin to appear very dark, even burned, especially if cooked at 325-350°F. Rinse a sugar-brined turkey and use a sugarless rub.

 Browning can be controlled by loosely tenting the breast and drumsticks with aluminum foil at either the beginning or end of the cooking process.
 Vinegar-soaked cheesecloth placed over the turkey also controls browning.
-Smoking bags can be used, too.
-These are disposable, stretchy cheesecloth-like bags that you soak in vinegar and place the turkey inside of before cooking.
-Smoking bags are available from Allied Kenco for just pennies a piece.
-Vinegar is used to prevent cheesecloth and smoking bags from sticking to the turkey.

-• Soft, Rubbery Skin
+Soft, Rubbery Skin

 This can happen when turkey is cooked in the "low & slow" 225-250°F range, especially if the turkey has been flavor brined.
 Cook at 325-350°F instead.
 Air-drying a brined turkey for a few hours in the refrigerator may also help.
 Follow the steps described in the All About Brining topic.